 • Technical support while on maternity leave.
 One of the greatest impediments to making the transition from post-doctoral fellow to laboratory head is a period of potentially-reduced productivity while on maternity leave.
 Female post-doctoral researchers confronting this challenge are invited to discuss with their division head and the director arrangements for additional technical support while on maternity leave.

 • Additional time for contract renewal.
 The period between an initial five-year appointment as a laboratory head and renewal of this position often coincides with bearing and raising children.
 Recognising this, the institute will afford such women an additional 12 months (per child) before they will be assessed for renewal of their appointment.

 • Women In Science lectures and mentoring.
 Three times a year from 2010 the Walter and Eliza Hall Institute will hold Women in Science lectures to showcase the performance of outstanding female scientists.
 One of these lecturers will be chosen and hosted by the Honours and PhD students and post-doctoral fellows, one will be chosen and hosted by the faculty and one will be chosen and hosted by the director.
 After each lecture, we will host a reception to which we invite scientific leaders from around Melbourne and at which our female post-docs and laboratory heads can build mentoring networks.

 General support for staff

 • Leadership and skills training.
 The Walter and Eliza Hall Institute is developing a comprehensive program to broaden the skills of all postdoctoral fellows and junior laboratory heads.
 These programs currently include regular leadership workshops, presentation workshops and management workshops, as well as our business and communication intern programs.

 • Family-friendly meeting times.
-Institute meetings will be scheduled to begin after 9.15 am and conclude prior to 4.30 pm, to allow all staff with family responsibilities better opportunity to attend while still honouring their personal commitments.
+We aim to schedule institute meetings to begin after 9.15am and conclude prior to 4.30pm, to allow all staff with family responsibilities better opportunity to attend while still honouring their personal commitments.

 • Flexible working hours.
 The institute recognises the importance of affording parents maximum flexibility in setting working hours and invites parents to propose working hours that strike a reasonable balance between attending key laboratory events such as seminars and group meetings, yet catering to personal needs.